 Team selection is open to all CTSASA Junior members who comply with the junior age requirement for each discipline (check here for the age requirements)

-* The cut-off for calculating the average for each Junior is the last standard championship in March each year.
+- The cut-off for calculating the average for each Junior for 2019 is the KwaZulu-Natal Standard Championship on 6th/7th April 2019.

 - Ties are resolved using the last score used.
 If the tie is still unresolved then we will use the scores of the individual rounds in the last score used.